A Guide to Mammoth Lakes

 Mammoth Mountain Ski Area (MMSA)

 Mammoth Mountain Ski Area founder Dave McCoy, then a hydrologist for the City of Los Angeles, began skiing Mammoth Mountain in the 1930s.
 In 1941, over 250 skiers visited Mammoth over the Thanksgiving weekend.
 The first chairlift was opened in 1955.
 Today, Mammoth has 3500 skiable acres (1400 hectares), 150 named trails, 48 snowmaking trails over 477 acres (193 hectares), and a longest run of 3 miles (4.8 km).
-There are 28 lifts, including 9 express quads and 2 gondolas.
-Mammoth Mountain claims 300 days of sunshine per year.
+There are 28 lifts, including 9 express quads, 2 high-speed six-packs, and 3 high-speed gondolas.
+Mammoth Mountain claims over 300 days of sunshine per year.
 25% of the mountain is beginner terrain, 40% intermediate, 20% advanced, and 15% expert.

 June Mountain Resort